lindseysim/templatize/README.md

 If the value bound to a section tag is an array (or function that evaluates to an array), the section will be repeated for as many items as exists in the array.

-Within the context of the repeating section, the same tag is temporarily bound to the value of each item during each iteration.
-Thus the below section tag key and value key are the same for this array of flat values.
+Within the context of the repeating section (that is, between the opening and closing section tags), the same tag key is temporarily bound to the value of each item during each iteration.
+Thus, the tag key can be used within the section context to access the inner values as it iterates through the array.

 &nbsp; *Template:*